 - Online weather forecast from openweathermap.org.

-(1) Linux system showing data from a walk in the UK
+(1) Linux system showing a Welsh map of Cardiff

 (3) GpsPrune in fullscreen mode using Hungarian